wp-plugins/gi-media-library/readme.txt

 1. Filesize will be displayed automatically for every downloadable file
 1. User will be able to download the media from different areas (by section, combo item selection, by subgroup)
 1. HTML5 player has been included that can play all popular audio file types and also support mp4 videos
-1. As of version 2.2.0, playing external videos (Youtube and Vimeo) are also supported
+1. As of version 2.2.0, playing external videos (YouTube and Vimeo) are also supported

 = More information =
 Please visit the plugin website at http://www.glareofislam.com/softwares/gimedialibrary.html for more information.